Skip to main content

 Folders now support Missions and Reports as assets.

-Folders allow you to combine multiple asset types in a single location, and permissions control Folder access.
+Folders allow you to combine multiple asset types in a single location, and permissions control folder access.
 You can only view and interact with folders you have access to.

-You can find Folders at the top of the list in the Library section.
-Assets already located inside Folders are not displayed in this section.
+You can find Folders at the top of the list in the Library.
+Assets already located inside Folders are not displayed in the main Library.
+To view all available assets, navigate to the app-specific Library section.

 Supported Assets

-Available in the Library section:
+Available in the Library:

 • Designer Cloud Workflow